-Right now, Bear Trust has volunteer internship opportunities available to graduate and undergraduate students.
+Right now, Bear Trust has volunteer internship opportunities available to graduate students.
 In exchange for working with us on a semester-long special project, you can earn credits toward your degree (assuming approval by your major advisor and university).
 If you help develop a data-rich education lesson plan, you can earn co-authorship on a science-based curriculum, and help bridge the gap between research and education.

 To request an application, please contact Dr. Melissa Reynolds-Hogland: firstname.lastname@example.org